Network Utility Maximization Revisited: Three Issues and Their Resolution: Proof of Convergence

 \subsection{Need for the theory of differential inclusions}

 We now describe the issues that make it necessary to use differential inclusions to study the asymptotic behavior of $x^{(k)}$. $T(x)$ is the set of points that solve (\ref{eqn:functionT}).
 If $p_e(x(e)) = 0$ for some $e$ at a point $x \in \mathcal{A}$, then the objective function in (\ref{eqn:functionT}) is not strictly concave.
 Hence there can be multiple points that solve (\ref{eqn:functionT}).
-A continuous selection from $T(x)$ allows the use of differential equations to analyze the stochastic approximation scheme in (\ref{eqn:stocapproxscheme}).
+A continuous selection\footnote{A continuous selection $f$ from the set-valued map $T$ is a continuous function $f:\mathcal{A}\rightarrow \mathcal{A}$ with $f(x) \in T(x)$ for each $x \in \mathcal{A}$.} from $T(x)$ allows the use of differential equations to analyze the stochastic approximation scheme in (\ref{eqn:stocapproxscheme}).
 A natural question that arises is whether there is such a continuous selection from $T(x)$.
-We give an example in the Appendix showing that such a selection is not possible.
+We give an example in \ref{appsec:DiscontinuousT} showing that such a selection is not always possible.